-Virgin Islands National Guard Commander Aesha Rivers Accused of Stealing Hundreds Of Thousands Of Dollars From The U.S. Army Released On Unsecured Bond
+Virgin Islands National Guard Commander Aesha Rivers Accused Fraudulent Use Of Funds Released On Unsecured Bond

 CHRISTIANSTED – A former Virgin Islands National Guard (VING) major and acting commander made an initial appearance in federal court on Monday on charges that she has stolen hundreds of thousands of dollars from the U.S. Department of Defense.